78 Exciting 4th Grade Science Projects and Experiments

 Difficulty: Easy / Materials: Medium

-Use simple kitchen supplies to create a jar full of “blood” that includes plasma, platelets, red blood cells, and white blood cells.
+Use simple kitchen supplies and candy to create a jar full of “blood” that includes plasma, platelets, red blood cells, and white blood cells.
 (You can even snack on the blood cells along the way!)

 Learn more: Blood Model